Skip to main content

 Quick Start

-The sudocode CLI is a powerful command-line tool for managing specs, issues, relationships, and feedback in your git-native context management system.
+The sudocode CLI is a powerful command-line tool that agents and users can utilize for managing specs, issues, relationships, and feedback in your git-native context management system.
 It provides a complete interface for spec-driven development with AI agents.

 1